philalewis/discify/README.md

 ## Abstract

 Discify is a Disc Golf League app created to make tracking league games easier.
+Users are able to manage their league by adding and removing members, search for courses, and track players' scores throughout a game.

 ## Project Goals